pgherveou/gulp-awspublish/README.md

 The cacheOptions object allows you to define the location of the cached hash digests.
 By default, they will be saved in your projects root folder in a hidden file called '.awspublish-' + 'name-of-your-bucket'.

+#### Adjusting upload timeout
+The AWS client has a default timeout which may be too low when pushing large files (> 50mb).
+To adjust timeout, add `httpOptions: { timeout: 300000 }` to the AWSConfig object.

 #### Credentials

 By default, gulp-awspublish uses the credential chain specified in the AWS [docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html).